 Platinum credit cards

-Platinum credit cards can offer higher credit limits and greater benefits and perks than standard credit cards.
-But the trade-off is that they often have higher interest rates and fees.
+A platinum credit card can offer higher credit limits and greater benefits and perks.
+But they also typically come with higher interest rates and fees.

-Platinum credit cards can offer higher credit limits and greater benefits and perks than standard credit cards.
-But the trade-off is that they often have higher interest rates and fees.
+A platinum credit card can offer higher credit limits and greater benefits and perks.
+But they also typically come with higher interest rates and fees.

 What is a platinum credit card?

-A platinum credit card is a type of premium credit card that offers more benefits and perks than a standard credit card.
-For example, it may offer higher credit limits, rewards points, complimentary insurances and airport lounge access.
-Because of this, platinum credit cards tend to have higher interest rates, annual fees and minimum income requirements compared to less premium cards.
+A platinum credit card is a premium card that offers more benefits and perks than a standard credit card.
+For example, it may offer higher credit limits, the ability to earn rewards points at a higher rate, complimentary insurances and airport lounge access.
+Because of this, platinum credit cards tend to have higher interest rates, annual fees and minimum income requirements.

 What is the highest credit card colour?